 Foothill offers several open-entry/open-exit courses, allowing you to work at your own pace.
 You may generally enroll in these courses at any time, through the end of the seventh week of the quarter.
-Many of these courses are offered in the off-campus centers, ISC, Fine Arts and Language Arts laboratories and Math Center.
-Lists of courses with unusual start times are available in these facilities.
+Many of these courses are offered in the off-campus centers, ISC, Fine Arts and Language Arts laboratories and PSME Center.
+Lists of courses with unusual start times are available in these facilities and in the Schedule of Classes.